naivomah3/yellowpage-harvesting/README.md

 USER_AGENT = 'Mozilla/5.0 (compatible; Googlebot/2.1; +http://www.google.com/bot.html)'
 ```

-- [`scrapy-user-agents`](https://pypi.org/project/scrapy-fake-useragent/) can be used to automate picking a random User-Agent from a pull of pre-defined user agent.
+- [`scrapy-user-agents`](https://pypi.org/project/scrapy-fake-useragent/) can be used to automate picking a random User-Agent from a pool of pre-defined user agent.
 Install it via `pip` and add the following settings in `DOWNLOADER_MIDDLEWARES` section
 ```bash
 pip install scrapy-user-agents
 ```